ekohe/wulin_master/README.md

   `:currency`
   This option should be used when the :formatter is 'MoneyFormatter', you can specify it as '$' or '€', or other type of currencies.

-  `:simple_date`
-  As default, if the column is date or date_time type, it will use datepicker or datetimepicker in cell editor and popup form, if you just want a text input instead this, you should use this option and set it to `true`

-  `:simple_time`
-  As default, if the column is time type, it will use datetimepicker in cell editor and popup form, if you just want a text input instead this, you should use this option and set it to `true`

   `:dynamic_options`
   This option is only useful for some relation column, For examplem Post belongs ot Category, in Post grid category cell editor should be a drop-down, if set `:dynamic_options` to true for category column in Post grid, where will be a 'Add new option' option at botoom of categroy drop-down.
 When you click 'Add new option' option, category create dialog form will be popuped, you can create a new category in that form and then drop-down will selected the created category automatically.